Culture of Artsakh: Fresco art

 Few of Artsakh's frescoes were preserved, but those which survived are important for the history of Armenian fresco art because of their unique compositional features and color schemes.
 The largest collection of Artsakh's frescos are found inside the Memorial Cathedral (1214), at the Dadivank Monastery.
 The Memorial Cathedral was built by the orders of Queen Arzou of Haterk.
-The paintings depict St. Mary, Jesus Christ and St. Nicholas, with a group of angels and worshippers.
+The paintings depict Saint Mary, Jesus Christ and Saint Nicholas, with a group of angels and worshippers.

 The fresco on the southern wall shows the Holy Virgin in a long robe with a red kerchief tied around her head.
 She is holding an oration adorned with crosses.
-Another fresco portrays the Christ, as he is giving the Gospel to St. Nicholas.
-The fresco on the northern wall represents the birth of Jesus: St. Joseph stands at St. Mary's bedside, and the three magicians kneel in adoration in front; cherubs fly in the sky above them, singing Glory in Highest Heaven.
+Another fresco portrays the Christ, as he is giving the Gospel to Saint Nicholas.
+The fresco on the northern wall represents the birth of Jesus: Saint Joseph stands at Mary's bedside, and the three magicians kneel in adoration in front; cherubs fly in the sky above them, singing Glory in Highest Heaven.
 A native of Artsakh and the 13th century author Kirakos Gandzaketsi (Armenian: Կիրակոս Գանձակեցի) hints in his "History of Armenia" that Queen Arzou (Armenian: Առզու Թագուհի) and her daughters were gifted with exceptional artistic talent, so it has been theorized that they could have been among those who helped paint the murals.
 Other than at Dadivank, Some other frescoes are found in the main parish church of the town of Arajadzor in Mardakert District.